top of page

 Interested in joining us for a trail restoration project?

 Our volunteer trail restoration crews help maintain the trails for the safety and enjoyment of all.
-Trail projects include trail restoration projects, tree clearing cross-cut saw crews (with additional training provided), and removal of invasive weeds.
+Trail projects include trail restoration projects, tree clearing cross-cut saw crews (with additional training/certification requirements), and removal of invasive weeds.
 Some trail projects may include volunteers from sister organizations.

-These projects are open to volunteers and members of the public who are at least 18 years old (or younger with parental consent) who meet the following criteria:
+These projects are open to volunteers and members of the public who meet the following criteria:

-Bring own gloves, food, water; other tools provided
+• Bring your own gloves, food and water; other tools provided

 The IPWA also organizes trail projects in conjunction with other volunteer-based organizations.
 In the past, the IPWA has conducted trail projects with the Colorado Mountain Club, Wildland Restoration Volunteers, Volunteers for Outdoor Colorado, Rocky Mountain Conservancy, Teens Inc. and Boy Scouts of America.
 If you're part of an outdoor group and would like to work with us on a trail project, let us know!